 Panasonic GX850 versus Canon M100

 The Panasonic Lumix DMC-GX850 (called Panasonic GX800 in some regions) and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in January 2017 and August 2017.
-Both the GX850 and the M100 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX850) and an APS-C sensor.
+Both the GX850 and the M100 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX850) and an APS-C (M100) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic GX850 and the Canon M100.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX850 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably larger (104 percent) than the Panasonic GX850.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is somewhat larger (4 percent) than the Panasonic GX850.
 Moreover, the M100 is markedly heavier (12 percent) than the GX850.
 In this context, it is worth noting that neither the GX850 nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.